(World Small/Mid Stock Category, # in category: 20)

 (Minimum Investment $350,000)

 The ZPR Global Equity Strategy consists of both U.S. and International small cap value stocks.
-The strategy identifies undervalued companies in select foreign markets by applying the same Fundamental Process that we use in managing our US Small Cap Value strategy.
-Our current mix is 30-40% in U.S. small cap value stocks and 60-70% in Asian small cap value stocks.
+The strategy identifies undervalued companies in select foreign markets by applying the same Fundamental Process that we use in managing our US Small Cap Value and All Asian strategies.
+While the Global strategy includes markets not covered by those strategies, there is still significant overlap between them.

 |Results shown in US $ Net of Fees||1 Year||3 Year Annualized||5 Year Annualized||10 Year Annualized||Since Inception (1/1/01) Annualized

 ||Since Inception (1/1/01) Com-